kishorepv/kishorepv.github.io/_posts/2017-07-11-Matrix-Multiplication.md

 comments: true
 ---

-Matrix multiplication is a common binary operation we come across in engineering and mathematics.
+Matrix multiplication is a common operation we come across in engineering and mathematics.
 We see it a lot in machine learning algorithms.
 Unlike multiplication of scalars we have a prerequisite for matrices (i.e. _number of columns in first matrix = number of rows in second matrix_).
 The output of a valid matrix multiplication has _output rows=number of rows in first matrix_ and _output columns=number of columns in second matrix_.
 I visualize matrix multiplication in a <code class="highlighter-rouge">XY-grid</code> for validating the feasibility of multiplication and to determine the shape of the output matrix.
 We will explore in this method in this article.

 **The idea is to arrange both the matrices in two of the XY-grid quadrants, and use a visual property in the other two quadrants to validate, and determine the shape of the output matrix.**